 You can test your job by running your job manually or wait for the schedule to trigger the task.
 After running you should have no file older than 30 days and should free some space from your drive.

-PowerShell or VBS Script
+Delete SCCM IIS Log Files using PowerShell or VBS Script

 Disable IIS logging

-If you really don’t care about keeping SCCM IIS logs files, you can disable it completely in IIS Manager or redirect the log files on another drive : (We do not recommend disabling it, it won’t hurt SCCM directly but you could be unable to run some report (IE : Distribution Point utilization) which are based on these files.)
+If you really don’t care about keeping SCCM IIS logs files, you can disable it completely in IIS Manager or redirect the log files to another drive : (We do not recommend disabling it, it won’t hurt SCCM directly but you could be unable to run some report (IE : Distribution Point utilization) which are based on these files.)

 - Open IIS Manager

 - On the left pane, select your server